-While most of the population is clustered in the cities of Merced, Los Banos, and Atwater, many families live in the small, scattered rural communities.
-The county is large, 1,935 square miles, and the rural roads zigzag around the fields, pastures, and orchards.
-Public transportation to some areas of the county is non-existent, and long distances to services create a major logistical problem for service providers and those seeking services.
-In an environment of low income, high levels of poverty, low levels of education, high unemployment, a high percentage of young children, and high rates of drug-related crime, it is no surprise that Merced County experiences high rates of homelessness, child abuse, neglect, and juvenile offenders.
-While Merced has many positive attributes and many people of goodwill and intent, it is the pervasive poverty of the county that influences many of the issues and options discussed in this report.
+While most of the population is clustered in the cities of Merced, Los Banos, and Atwater, many families live in small and rural communities.
+Public transportation in those rural communities is non-existent, and long distances to services create a major logistical problem for service providers and those seeking services.
+In an environment of low income, high levels of poverty, low levels of education, high unemployment, a high percentage of young children, and high rates of drug-related crime, it is no surprise that Merced County experiences high rates of homelessness, child abuse, neglect, and offenses committed by youth.
+While Merced County has many positive attributes, it is the pervasive of poverty that influences many of the issues and options discussed in this report.

-The Probation Department continues to focus on providing responsive programming throughout Merced County.
+As such, the Probation Department continues to focus on providing responsive programming throughout Merced County.
 The focus of juvenile prevention and intervention is county-wide.
 A greater emphasis on areas of the county where a majority of referrals are generated will result in decreased public safety risk from juvenile crime.
-In the following chart, approximately 70% of referrals received from July 2020 to April 2021, are generated in the City of Merced.
+In the following chart, approximately 55% of referrals received from July 2021 to April 2022, are generated in the City of Merced.
 Strategies such as providing localized programs or programs offered in a virtual platform increased access to transportation to attend said programs, and language interpreters, take the programs and information directly to the lesser served populations.
 Implementing programs that work with the whole family, and not just individual youth, provides a more in-depth, holistic approach to deal with the presenting offense, as well as to provide preventative services to lessen re-occurrence.

 The problems of at-risk and high-risk youth in Merced County are much like jurisdictions throughout the country.
 Previous research has shown those youth who exhibit the greatest risk factors are best served in prevention programs.
-The Department uses the Positive Achievement Change Tool (PACT) to determine risk level to re-offend, identify targets of intervention, and monitor the client's progress.
+The Probation Department uses the Positive Achievement Change Tool (PACT) assessment to determine risk level to re-offend, identify targets of intervention, and monitor the client's progress.
 The PACT is validated, reliable, representative of risk and protective factors, representative of static and dynamic factors, and clinically relevant.